google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     If you ran this, you see a black circle. `redWheel` is still
-    defined to be a red circle; but that doesn't change anything
+    defined to be a red circle, but that doesn't change anything.
+Why?
-    because `program` is defined to be a drawing of `wheel`, which
+    It is because `program` is defined to be a drawing of `wheel`, which
     is still black.
+The original input was 'wheel` and 'wheel` is defined
+    as a `solidCircle` of radius 4 and the call for the input `wheel` in the
+    first line `program` overrides the call for the input `wheel` in the second
+    line `redWheel`.

 When you use `colored` in a program, a *whole expression* like
 `colored(pic, blue)` describes a picture, so you can use an expression
 like this in all the same places you could use any other description of
 a picture.
-For example, you might define `nametag` like this.
+For example, you might define `nametag` like this

 ~~~~~ . clickable
 program = drawingOf(nametag)
 nametag = colored(outerBorder, blue) &
           colored(innerBorder, green) &
           colored(name, red)
 outerBorder = thickRectangle(15, 15, 1)
 innerBorder = thickCircle(6, 1)
 name        = lettering("Winona")